LendingClub/reflex/README.md

 ## Concurrent Consumers

-It may be surprising, but reactive streams are inherenty single-threaded.
+It may be surprising, but reactive streams are inherently single-threaded.
 The Observable Contract states that only one thread may call ```onNext()```.

 In many cases, you may have a heavy-weight Consumer that is compute or I/O-intensive.
 Achieving Consumer parallelism with RxJava operators is